Netcentric/system-env-install-hook/README.md

 Variables can be in form `${myVar}` or  `${myVar:defaultVal}` - if the var can not be found in any sources, for the first example `${myVar}` remains as is, for the second example `defaultVal` is used.

+# Supported AEM versions

+This bundle requires at least AEM 6.3.0

 # Configuration

 ## Including variables in packages